-You should also do your research ahead of time on the prospect.
-Understand what he does for the company, how he does it, and get a firm grasp on the company's products or services as well.
+Do your research on the prospect ahead of time.
+Understand what he does for the company and how he does it.
+Get a firm grasp on the company's products or services as well.
 You'll want to be completely prepared to wow executives with your knowledge of their operations during your sales presentations.

 Some Other Differences—Which Is Right for You?

 Your goals will be strategically different.
 Of course, you want to sell in both areas, but your primary concern with B2B sales is repeat business.
 You want to build relationships with the companies and their buyers and executives so that these businesses welcome you back again and again to meet their ongoing needs.